balena-io/docs/pages/learn/develop/multicontainer.md

       - "8080"
 ```

 Each service can either be built from a directory containing a `Dockerfile`, as shown here, or can use a **Docker** image that has already been built, by replacing `build:` with `image:`.
-If your containers need to started in a specific order, make sure to use the `depends_on:` [setting][depends-on].
+If your containers need to be started in a specific order, make sure to use the `depends_on:` [setting][depends-on].

 __Note:__ Note that `depends_on` only controls the startup order and will not restart services if a dependency restarts.
 Also if a service is expected to stop after performing some actions, do not include it as a dependency or the service that depends on it may not start.